-These cute little felt Christmas trees are made from felt and a few decorative elements!
+These cute little felt Christmas trees are made from felt and a few decorative elements, like buttons!
+It's a fun Christmas tree craft kids love.

 We include a free printable template, so be sure to grab that too so you can make your own felt Christmas tree.

-This makes a good sewing craft for kids, but it's fun for the grown-ups too!
+This makes a good christmas craft for kids, but it's fun for the grown-ups too!

 This post may contain affiliate links.
 This means if you click a link and make a purchase we may earn a small commission at no cost to you.
 You can read all the details here.